M-STARX/Guide/docs/source/gpio.rst

 GPIO
 ====

-Please see the arduino digital :ref:`arduino_digital`
+Please see the arduino digital :ref:`arduino`